Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Papua New Guinea

-The surveillance and detection of Japanese encephalitis in Papua New Guinea (PNG) has beehaveonfirmed.
-The U.S. CDC recommends considering JE vaccination for travelers spending less than a month in areas with Japanese encephalitis but who will be doing engaging activities that increase the risk of infection, such as visiting rural areas, hiking or camping, or staying in places without air conditioning, screens, or bed nets.
+The surveillance and detection of Japanese encephalitis in Papua New Guinea (PNG) have been confirmed.
+The U.S. CDC recommends considering JE vaccination for travelers spending less than a month in areas with Japanese encephalitis who will be engaging in activities that increase the risk of infection, such as visiting rural areas, hiking, camping, or staying in places without air conditioning, screens, or bed nets.

 Japanese Encephalitis in the Philippines

-Human, animal, and mosquito studies indicate transmission in 32 Philippines provinces.
+Human, animal, and mosquito studies indicate transmission in 32 provinces of the Philippines.

 Japanese Encephalitis in Nepal

 The U.S. CDC says Japanese encephalitis was a significant public health concern in South Korea until the late 1960s, with several thousand cases reported annually.
-The KCDC reported that in 2018, JE surveillance data showed an average of 20 JE cases yearly, the highest number in the past ten years.
-In August 2024, the Korea Disease Control and Prevention Agency (KDCA) reported two older unvaccinated patients were diagnosed with the JEV as of Week 40, 2024 (October 10, 2024).
+In 2024, the Korea Disease Control and Prevention Agency (KDCA) reported 21 locally transmitted cases of Japanese encephalitis.
+The KCDC reported that in 2018, JE surveillance data showed an average of 20 JE cases per year.

 Japanese Encephalitis in Thailand